 Better places to check about Linux based systems and patents would be the Open Innovation Network.

-Since much of this software is also distributed from the US on CD, due to U.S. Exports Regulations, all cryptographic software on this site is subject to the following legal notice:
+The ADI open source projects are hosted on sourceforge.net, which is located in U.S. Due to U.S. Exports Regulations, all cryptographic software is subject to the following legal notice:

 This legal notice applies to cryptographic software only.